sirbrian831/changelog/README.md

 ## Sprint 18 (Dec 21 - Jan 11, 2018)

+This Sprint is specifically 3-weeks long instead of the typical 2, given the holidays!

 Goals for Sprint 18 are as follows:

 - Continue working on Binance and Coincap integration